yogdaan/blockchain-certification/README.md

 1. You will get an endpoint like this  `https://rinkeby.infura.io/yourapikey`.
 1. Create a `.env` file in root directory and paste the previously genrated mnemonic and the endpoint URL in that.
 An example is also provided in [.env.example](./.env.example) file.
-    > For running in development environment and to use local blockchain network, use the LOCAL_ENDPOINT variable and replace the URL with your own local URL.
+    > For running in development environment and to use local blockchain network, use the LOCAL_ENDPOINT variable and replace the URL with your own local URL (These default values are filled already and shouldn't be changed unless until RPC server running on different port)

 1. Now you can deploy the smart contract using a single command:
     ```BASH